-We want to learn what makes good things happen.
-To do so, we study assessments, relationships, and the practical application of R=MC2.
+We want to know why positive change occurs.
+To find out, we study assessments, relationships, and the practical application of R=MC2.

-Assessment/Tool Development.
-We have developed measures, methods, and metrics to diagnose and track readiness throughout implementation.
-This includes creating and refining validated tools, while also identifying proxy indicators that can help to capture changes over time.
+Assessment/Tool development: We have developed measures, methods, and metrics to diagnose and track readiness throughout implementation.
+This includes creating and refining validated tools, but also identifying proxy indicators that can help to capture changes over time.

-Research and Evaluation.
-We study how to properly predict outcomes based on different readiness profiles.
-In diverse settings, different subcomponents may be differentially important.
-We want to know how to emphasize different subcomponents at different stages of an implementation process to better know how to support interventions.
+Research and evaluation: We study how to properly predict outcomes based on different readiness profiles.
+In diverse settings, individual subcomponents may be differentially important.
+Thus, we want to effectively emphasize the subcomponents within each stage of the implementation process to successfully support interventions.

-Practical Application.
-Readiness needs to be practical.
-We use specific strategies to facilitate these changes.
-Using Change Management of Readiness (CMOR), we are assembling a robust repository of evidence-based interventions to build and sustain readiness.
+Practical application: Readiness must be practical to work, so we apply specific strategies to facilitate change.
+By implementing the Change Management of Readiness (CMOR) tool, we are assembling a robust repository of evidence-based interventions to build and sustain readiness.

-Readiness is also most valuable when mainstreamed in an organization.
-Readiness-thinking helps people apply R= MC2 intuitively to a variety of different problems and conditions.
+Readiness is most valuable when mainstreamed within an organization.
+Readiness thinking helps people to apply the R= MC2 principles intuitively to a variety of issues and conditions.
 When reporting, we also use simple language and interesting data visualizations to help connect people to the underlying concepts that make readiness useful.